Managed Cyber Governance for Regulated Service Firms

 Reviewer Handoff

-Advisory: your team still assembles the response.
-Managed: Borealis prepares the handoff, frames the narrative, and keeps the response clean and consistent.
+Managed Borealis prepares the handoff, frames the narrative, and keeps the response clean.

 System Support